Mental Health Court

 Contact an attorney at Sammis Law Firm to learn more about Mental Health Court and other problem-solving courts in Tampa, FL.

-Our main office is located in downtown Tampa in Hillsborough County.
-We have a second office located in New Port Richey in Pasco County, FL.
+Our main office is in downtown Tampa, Hillsborough County, and we have additional offices in New Port Richey, Pasco County and Clearwater, Pinellas County, FL.

 Call 813-250-0500.